didikamalova/POV-Display-RaspberryPi/README.md

 Persistence of Vision (POV) Display

 <h1> Team Members </h1>
-- Didi Kamalova
+- Didi Kamalova <br>
-- Naomi Mo
+- Naomi Mo <br>
-- Aanya Tashfeen
+- Aanya Tashfeen <br>

 <h1> Project Description </h1>
 We created a spherical persistence of vision (POV) LED Display that works by spinning a circular array of LEDs and relies on our eyes' natural “refresh rates” to create the illusion of a solid image on a sphere.
 Equipped with an LED strip, a hall sensor, 3 battery packs and framed with a desk fan, it creates patterns upon reacting to magnets spaced out across the circular base of the fan.

 <h1> Member Contribution </h1>
-- Aanya: graphics code, 3D modeling
+- Aanya: graphics code, 3D modeling <br>
-- Didi: led driver code, soldering & cable management
+- Didi: led driver code, soldering & cable management <br>
-- Naomi: hall sensor code, mechanical assembly
+- Naomi: hall sensor code, mechanical assembly <br>

 <h1> References </h1>
-- POV Globe Video and GitHub Repo: https://www.youtube.com/watch?v=E4yqSw38R_Q&t=178s
+- POV Globe Video and GitHub Repo: https://www.youtube.com/watch?v=E4yqSw38R_Q&t=178s <br>
-- Julie's LED strip driver code and Pat's hall effect sensor code
+- Julie's LED strip driver code and Pat's hall effect sensor code <br>
-- Math libraries from CS107E Repo
+- Math libraries from CS107E Repo <br>

 <h1> Self-Evaluation </h1>
 We created a fully functioning prototype of a spherical LED Display that allows for free spinning, coded up an LED Strip driver, successfully integrated hall sensor interrupts and created a soccerball pattern on the sphere.
 While we have not been able to project a spherical image of the globe as initally planned, we were able to complete all other goals that we have set for this project.